 KAPALBHATI is a breathing technique that reverses the natural breathing rhythm.
 It can tone the digestive organs making them stronger and decreasing the likelihood of encountering any digestive problems.

-To begin, sit in a comfortable meditation asana such as SUKHASANA (easy pose) or PADMASANA (lotus).
+To begin, sit in a comfortable meditation asana such as SUKHASANA (easy pose) or PADMASANA (lotus pose).
 Rest your hands on your knees and assume either the chin or jnana mudra.
 Close your eyes.
 Using both nostrils, exhale forcefully using your abdominal muscles to push out the breath.
 The following inhalation should be a natural reaction and take no effort.
 The inhalation is passive in KAPALBHATI.
 Repeat this for 10 breathes in quick succession, then return to a natural breath inhaling and exhaling for equal length until the breath stabilises.
 Repeat this process 5 times.
-As you progress, increase the amount of breathes from 10 to 20 to 30 etc each time.
+As you progress, increase the number of breaths from 10 to 20 to 30 etc each time.

 DIET / WATER INTAKE

 In order to maintain a healthy digestive tract, close attention should be paid to food and water and also how you eat and drink it.
 Food intake is different for everyone depending on the balance of doshas in the body however there are some universal rules that everyone can follow to help keep the digestive tract healthy and functioning well.

 Water should not be freezing cold when drunk because it will shock the body and slow the energy within the body meaning that processes such as digestion cannot be fulfilled properly.
 A warm drink in the morning is recommended as well as after eating.
 Water should also never be drunk whilst standing and should always be sipped never chugged even when thirsty.
 This is because the body needs time to absorb the water properly in the large intestine in order to complete digestion and other functions.
 You must ensure that you drink enough water to keep digestion moving as constipation can be caused by a lack of water intake.